KyleBurney/monster-hunter/README.md

 # Monster Hunter
-A mobile AR game built with Unity and C#.
+This repo contains the assets for a mobile AR game built with Unity and C#.
 All models and animations in the game built with Blender.

 ## Objective
 Currently the "monsters" that attack you are giant tarantulas which pop up at random